 Get the Counterparty Started

-The financial crisis of 2007-08 spurred governments to lift certain financial service organisations to new prominence: central counterparty clearinghouses (CCPs).
+The financial crisis of 2007-08 pushed certain financial service organisations into the limelight: central counterparty clearinghouses (CCPs).

 These organisations enhance transparency, prevent market abuse and reduce systemic risks in the derivatives markets.
-They improve the functioning of stock exchanges by placing themselves between buyer and seller of any asset to assume their respective default risks.
+They improve the functioning of stock exchanges by placing themselves between buyer and seller of assets to assume their respective default risks.

-The challenge for clearing houses arose from a considerable increase in the volume of positions to be cleared and in more complex and less standardised products.
+The challenge for clearing houses arose from an increase in the volume of positions to be cleared and the advent of more complex products.

 With our experience in capital markets, and in particular in risk management of the growing derivatives trade, we were the chosen partner to guide clients, such as Eurex Clearing, a subsidiary of Deutsche Börse, through this evolutionary process.

 CCPs are highly regulated and supervised entities.
 Their main aim is to develop a sound, prudent and transparent risk management.